raspberrypilearning/lego-plotter/en/step_2.md

 ## Moving the motors with data

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-You may have seen in earthquake disaster movies where a <span style="color: #0faeb0">[seismometer](https://en.wikipedia.org/wiki/Seismometer) </span> is used to show the the tremors.
+You may have seen in earthquake disaster movies a scene where a <span style="color: #0faeb0">[seismometer](https://en.wikipedia.org/wiki/Seismometer) </span> is used to show the tremors.

-The design of such devices is quite simple: one motor is used to move the paper across the pen (the x-axis) while another, at right angles to the first, in response to the changing data (y-axis). </p>
+The design of such devices is quite simple: one motor is used to move the paper across the pen (the x-axis) while another, at a right-angle to the first, moves in response to the changing data (y-axis). </p>

-In this project you will create a plotter from LEGO, and connect it to your Raspberry Pi so it can plot real-time data.
+In this project, you will create a plotter from LEGO®, and connect it to your Raspberry Pi so it can plot real-time data.

 --- task ---

-Connect a monitor, keyboard and mouse to your Raspberry Pi.
+Connect a monitor, keyboard, and mouse to your Raspberry Pi.
 If you've never used a Raspberry Pi before, you might want to start with [this project](https://learning-admin.raspberrypi.org/en/projects/raspberry-pi-getting-started).

-Attach the Build HAT to your Raspberry Pi (making sure you can see the Raspberry Pi logo on top) and connect a 7.5v power supply to the barrel jack of the BuildHAT.
+Attach the Build HAT to your Raspberry Pi (making sure you can see the Raspberry Pi logo on the top) and connect a 7.5V power supply to the barrel jack of the Build HAT.
 This will boot your Raspberry Pi.

 --- /task ---

 --- task ---

-Open Thonny from the programming menu and add the following lines to begin your program by importing the libraries you will be using:
+Open Thonny from the programming menu, and add the following lines to begin your program by importing the libraries you will be using:

 --- code ---
 ---